boscovn/uponorflix/README.md

 Do the same for the other functions, remember to deactivate the virtual environment before activating a new one.

-Instead of mocking the DynamoDB database, I use a real one with the [test containers](https://testcontainers.org/) library.
+Instead of mocking the DynamoDB database, I instantiate one with the [test containers](https://testcontainers.org/) library.
 So having Docker installed is a requirement to run the tests.

 ### End-to-end testing